 No surprise that you use different tools to acquire data from different types of devices, to get most out of them.
 Now, an issue may arise: how to find a connection between data extracted from a smartphone and a computer drive?
 Your regular digital forensic tool most possibly works with its proprietary format and a couple of industry standards, however if it is mostly phone forensics-oriented, it will not mount a computer image, and vice versa.

-Here is where Belkasoft's new DFIR product will help.
+Here is where Belkasoft's flagship DFIR product will help.

 About Belkasoft X

-In this article, we will describe analysis of different data sources by Belkasoft X (a short for Belkasoft Evidence Center X), a new digital forensics and incident response product by the company, which currently holds one of leader places in the industry, with its Evidence Center product voted as Top-3 DFIR Commercial Tools at Forensic 4:Cast Awards 2020.
+In this article, we will describe analysis of different data sources by Belkasoft X (a short for Belkasoft Evidence Center X), a new digital forensics and incident response product by the company, which currently holds one of leader places in the industry, with its Evidence Center product voted as Top-3 DFIR Commercial Tools at Forensic 4:Cast Awards 2020 and 2021.

 Belkasoft X is the only DFIR product in the world, which supports computer and mobile forensics, including agent-based and checkm8-based iOS acquisition, memory examination and incident investigations in a single tool.
 You can read more on the product at https://belkasoft.com/x.